lenochware/ftpdeploy/README.md

 ### Installation

+Install it using composer:

+	composer create-project lenochware/ftpdeploy

-* Copy ftp-deploy somewhere at your development server
+or download from github at your development server

 * Create file config/your-project.php (see example above)
 * Directory ftp-deploy/data must be writeable
 * Run ftp-deploy